Brian-M-J/sicp_mojo/README.md

 ## How do I run this code?
 **Recommended**: Download Mojo through the Modular website.
 The guide for it is [here](https://docs.modular.com/mojo/manual/get-started/).

+You can run the programs in the Mojo REPL if you prefer the instantaneous feedback (type `mojo`/`mojo repl` in your terminal to open the Mojo REPL (read-evaluate-print loop)) or put your scripts in a .mojo/.🔥 file and run them with `mojo <filename>.mojo`/`mojo <filename>.🔥`.

 Alternatively, you can directly use Mojo in the browser through the [Mojo playground](https://docs.modular.com/mojo/playground).